UMR-CNRM/vortex/sphinx/userguide/actions.rst

 Actions
 =======

 An action derives from the :class:`vortex.tools.actions.Action` class.
-It could be active or not.
+It can be active or not.

 .. code-block:: python